ABOUT OBSIDIAN

 TRAIN

-Young Gifted, and Black is a paid, national training program to support Black artists in non-performance disciplines.
+Young Gifted, and Black is a paid, national training program that supports Black artists in non-performance disciplines.

 Learn More